We have been here before.

 The human is the source of the intent, the context, and the judgment that makes AI outputs valuable.
 Remove the human and you remove the only thing that makes the output mean something.
 What remains is a system that produces confident, fluent, and increasingly hollow text.
 Optimised for the appearance of reasoning without the substance of it.

 The most powerful AI applications of the next decade will not be the ones that automate the most human work.
-They will be the ones that give individual humans access to a quality of reasoning that was previously available only to the well-resourced and the extraordinarily lucky.
+They will be the ones that give individual humans access to a level of cognition that feels truly super-human.
+In the past, those with access to vast resources, or the extraordinarily lucky, could mimic a fraction of this power.
+If we build the right tools, everyone will.

 The doctor in a small clinic reasoning with the same depth as the specialist at a teaching hospital.
 The first-generation lawyer with access to the same knowledge as the partner at a top firm.
 The novelist working alone with access to the same editorial intelligence as the writer with a brilliant developmental editor on speed dial.
 Always available.
 Always in context.
 Always reasoning about this story, this chapter, this problem.